jacebenson/cedar/docs/versioned_docs/version-2.0/how-to/sending-emails.md

 yarn rw g scaffold Audit
 ```

-Now let's run the Redwood dev server to see what we've created so far.
+Now let's run the Cedar dev server to see what we've created so far.

 ```zsh
 yarn rw dev
 ```

-Your web browser should open up and show the default Redwood app home page with a list of links to all your pages.
+Your web browser should open up and show the default Cedar app home page with a list of links to all your pages.
 Click on the `/users` link and then go ahead and create a few users.
 Since we're going to send emails to these users, use emails you can actually check.
 So you can make sure it works.
 A service I like to use for generating random users with real email addresses is https://www.fakenamegenerator.com.
 Just click the link on that page to activate the email address and you'll be able to send emails from your app, and see them arrive.

 So if you create three users you should see something like this